-Cross the creek at the hand-line and head up the dirt road on the other side.
+Cross the creek at the hand-line, and head up the dirt road on the other side.
+If the water is high, there is a tyrolean located a little farther downstream.
+See the map in the photos.
 Take a trail branching off to the left and follow it up the hill.
 Cross a stream and continue up to the aqueduct trail, a flat trail that runs horizontally across the hill below all of the cliffs.
 It's about 100 yards uphill from the stream.

 Head left on the aqueduct trail to get to Owl Prow, Surprising Crag, The Visor, Recovery Room, Forbidden Fruit Crag, and the Sky Cafe.